Effective, affordable treatments are available.

 The smaller injection holes have been proven to cause significantly less wounding and decay and "heal" more quickly.
 Industry standards recommend using the smallest drill hole practical.

 There are a lot of little technique tricks I have picked up over the years regarding tree injection.
-Some of these are prescribed industry standards: using a small injection drill hole and a clean and sharp drill bit (I change mine about every five trees), injecting as shallow as possible (about .5" to 3/4" on ash), as low on the trunk as possible or even directly into the roots etc.
+Some of these are prescribed industry standards: using a small injection drill hole and a clean and sharp drill bit (I change mine about every five trees), drilling to the right depth (about an inch on ash), as low on the trunk as possible or even directly into the roots etc.

 Some techniques are not published and only come from having performed many injections in many conditions.
 Temperature, sun, wind, soil moisture, time of day and other factors all come into play when performing a tree injection.
 If conditions aren't right, the tree will not take the injection.